Difference between a Google Analytics Conversion and a Buyer Touchpoint

 Most marketers configure their conversions as “Destination Goals,” meaning that they usually create a thank you page after a form to consider that a formal conversion.

-What this means, is that Google will consider Thank You page views as a conversion.
+What this means, is that Google considers Thank You page views as a conversion.
 From a Google Analytics standpoint, this is a realization most marketers are OK with.

 How do Buyer Touchpoints differ?